 My first time traveling alone I had no data, no idea how to read a map and didn't know left from right, let alone north from south.
 I once got off a bus in Milan at the wrong stop and ended up walking for over three hours in the hot sun before finally finding a police officer who was kind enough to help me get where I was going.
 This same scenario played out on numerous occasions until I finally learned from my mistakes and made the decision to always buy data.

-You've done everything you can do to ensure your safety and comfort on your trip.
+If you follow these tips on traveling alone, you will have done everything you can do to ensure your safety and comfort on your trip.
 Now it's time to relax and enjoy the thrill and magic of travel.
+Happy travels!